-The Company is mainly dependent on the business prospects of its subsidiaries, and consequently, the operating results of the subsidiaries have a direct effect on the Company's financial position and performance, including the ability of the Company to service its payment obligations under the issued bonds.
+The Company's principal activity is that of a holding company, and therefore it is dependent on the business prospects of its subsidiaries, and consequently, the operating results of the subsidiaries have a direct effect on the Company's financial position and performance.

-The Company's main assets is the investment in subsidiaries.
+The Company's main assets are the investment in subsidiaries.
 Therefore, the ability of these subsidiaries to distribute dividends to the Company will depend on their respective cash flows and earnings.